How to sew a bathrobe and a hair drying

 And all these complains go on and on and on.

 Make it for yourself or for your kids.
-These instructions are good not only for a women’s size – you can make a child’s towel wrap as well.
+These instructions are good not only for a women’s size – you can make a child’s towel cover up as well.
 I don’t think you can make a towel wrap without sewing – you will need a sewing machine and some basic sewing skills but this project is really easy even for a beginner sewist.

 As you will see below, it’s quite easy to sew this set, and most importantly – it’s so useful!